DAI-Lab/StegBench/CONFIGURATION.md

 ## Command Generation

-We now explain the specific flags that you will require for writing your commands in the StegTest configuration specification.
+We now explain the specific flags that you will require for writing your commands in the StegBench configuration specification.
 These flags are specific to the algorithm type that you are using.
 So, we will explain the flags for both embeddors and detectors.
 Later on, we will walk through several examples so that you can see how we write these configuration specifications.

 ### Embeddor Command Generation

 There are flags that are specific to embeddor command generation.
-These flags tell the StegTest system what to substitute for certain fields when generating the commands from the run command that you provide.
+These flags tell the StegBench system what to substitute for certain fields when generating the commands from the run command that you provide.
 The reason for these flags is that embedding procedures require operating on large image datasets and there are tools that operate on the entire dataset while there are tools that will only operate on one image.
 Furthermore, additional constraints on how these tools embed messages necessitate flags in the run command so that the system can properly substitute values and generate proper commands.
 The flags that are available to embeddor commands are the following:

 #### Input Image Path